 Sitting so far from Canada’s major population centres of Ontario and Quebec, British Columbians can feel alienated from the goings-on in other parts of the country, which has led to a somewhat obsessive culture of contrasting “East vs. West.”
 The standard stereotype is that British Columbians tend to be more laid-back and easy-going than Eastern Canadians, but also less ambitious and successful.
 Neither trope is without some basis in reality; historically, “moving west” has been a popular journey for easterners eager to escape the rat race of Toronto or Montreal, while the opposite trek has been equally popular with British Columbians seeking big jobs and big money.

-Home to so much picturesque nature, British Columbians have a tradition of environmentalism that often manifests in the form of so-called “green” politics and fads, such as organic gardening or natural energy.
-The province’s controversial embrace of marijuana is sometimes said to be an outgrowth of this, and while still illegal, the popularity of homegrown “B.C.
-Bud” and household grow-ops, or indoor hydroponic gardens, have formed cultural cliches that are proving particularly hard to shake.
+Home to so much picturesque nature, British Columbians have a tradition of environmentalism that often manifests in the form of so-called “green” politics and fads, such as organic gardening or “off the grid” living.
+The province’s controversial embrace of marijuana is sometimes said to be an outgrowth of this, and the popularity of homegrown “B.C.
+Bud” and household grow-ops, or indoor hydroponic gardens, have formed cultural clichés that have proven hard to shake.

 Across the country, B.C. politics have something of a reputation for being wacky or erratic, a stereotype that probably comes from the larger stereotype of British Columbians as goofy bohemian hipsters.
 Historically, the province’s politics have been dominated by a sort of exaggerated, stylized class conflict between aggressively left-wing labour unions, particularly the public sector teacher, nurses and government employees unions (who back the provincial New Democratic Party), and a more libertarian-minded business community (who originally backed the long-lived B.C.
 Social Credit Party, and now support the B.C.
 Liberals).
-Tensions are only exacerbated by the fact that B.C. has Canada’s loosest campaign finance laws, which gives a lot of influence to corporate and union money.
+British Columbia is the only part of Canada where the Green Party has enjoyed much political success.